Geolocation

 Geolocation Methods

-There are three methods of navigator.geolocation object to get, watch and clear geolocation.
-You need to give permission to allow web browser to trace geolocation from operating syatem.
+There are three methods of the navigator.geolocation object to get, watch, and clear geolocation.
+You need to give permission to allow the web browser to trace geolocation from the operating system.

 1. Get Geolocation